LLNL/MuyGPyS/README.md

 If `"bounds"` is set to `"fixed"`, the hyperparameter will remain fixed during any optimization.
 This is the default behavior for all hyperparameters if `"bounds"` is unset by the user.

-One sets hyperparameters such as `eps`, `sigma_sq`, as well as kernel-specific hyperparameters, e.g. `nu` and  `length_scale` for the Matern kernel, at initialization as above.
+One sets the model hyperparameter `eps`, as well as kernel-specific hyperparameters, e.g. `nu` and  `length_scale` for the Matern kernel, at initialization as above.
 All hyperparameters other than `sigma_sq` are assumed to be fixed unless otherwise specified.

 MuyGPyS depends upon linear operations on specially-constructed tensors in order to efficiently estimate GP realizations.